 If installation quits partway through, or if the wizard does not appear when you connect the USB cable, take action as follows.
-Before you perform this procedure, make sure the power to the machine is turned on.

-Continued on the next page 🧪
+Continued on the next page

-I. If the [Found New Hardware Wizard] dialog box appears, click [Finish] to close it.
+I. If the [Found New Hardware Wizard] dialog appears, click [Finish] to close it.